johannatilly/johannatilly.github.io/README.txt

-1 Make a change in the code in atom app (change images and html files (.html), dont touch assets) 1.2 Save file with command s, then blue dot at top disappears 2 To see changes on the computer:
+1 Make a change in the code in atom app (change images and html files (.html), dont touch assets) 1.2 Save file with command s in readme, then blue dot at top disappears 2 To see changes on the computer:

 file:///Users/johannaroodt/Downloads/johannatilly.github.io/index.html

 3 Open github desktop app (cat) to review changes in atom that are automatically shown

-4 If everything is fine, tick file that you've changed, write summary of what done and submit
+4 If everything is fine, tick file that you've changed, write summary of what done and click commit and then "push origin"

 5 Check changes https://github.com/johannatilly/johannatilly.github.io